You’re faced with a stack of proposals, each one vying for limited funds. The clock is ticking, and decisions must be made.

 Storytelling Principles to Apply to Your Grants

-Another key thing to keep in mind relating to how to write a successful grant proposal is to understand that grant writing is storytelling.
-Here are a few storytelling tips for grant writing success.
+Another key thing to remember about writing successful grant proposals is that grant writing is storytelling.
+Here are a few storytelling tips for grant writing success:

-When selling your nonprofit, it is important to tell your story as if those reading it have no prior knowledge of your nonprofit or your project.
-The story that you tell needs to provide enough detail about your nonprofit to demonstrate why you are the best fit to complete your proposed project.
+Ultimately, the story that you tell needs to provide enough detail about your nonprofit to demonstrate to funders why you are the best fit to complete your proposed project.

-Another storytelling principle you can apply is to utilize emotion.
-If it is applicable to your work, use emotive language to pull at the funder’s heart strings.
+Another storytelling principle you can apply in your grant proposal is to utilize emotion.
+If it is applicable to your work, use emotive language to pull at the funder’s heartstrings.
 Helping the reviewers form an emotional connection with your nonprofit and your project will help your proposal stand out.

-Even if the work of your organization is not something that typically elicits an emotional response, help the reviewers feel your passion.
-Write in such a way that those reading your proposal will understand what makes you enthusiastic about your project.
+Even if the work of your organization is not something that typically elicits an emotional response, help the reviewers feel your passion for your mission.
+Write in such a way that those reading your proposal will understand why you are so enthusiastic about your project.

-Another storytelling principle that you can apply is to admit weaknesses.
-Admitting weaknesses or potential challenges of your project will help keep your story authentic.
+Admitting your weaknesses and identifying potential challenges will help keep your story authentic.

-It is helpful to list potential solutions to these types of challenges, but you can also be honest if there is not a clear answer.
-Grantmakers appreciate honesty from applicants and admitting these types of challenges will help increase your credibility with the funder.
+While it is helpful to list potential solutions to any challenges, you can also be honest if there is not a clear answer.
+Funders appreciate honesty from applicants, and admitting challenges will help increase your credibility with the funder.

 Proofreading Tips for Better Grant Proposals